Associate Professors DAVIS, SCHEINER; Adjunct Associate Professor HUGHES (director); Visiting Assistant Professor DECKER

 Prerequisite: 200 or 300-level literature course in Comparative Literature, English or other literature course; any 100 or 200 level Political Science course or Consent of Instructor.

-Also listed as Race and Ethnic Studies 200 and Feminist & Gender Studies 206 and Portuguese 320.
+Also listed as Film and Media Studies 200 and Spanish 316.

 - CO390 Theory and Practice of Translation